 Today, there are video and photography companies, movies, software, Photoshop plug-ins, film festivals, throw pillows, a Facebook page, creative cutout plates to cover your lens, Waterhouse plates, iPhone apps, and more named “Bokeh.”
 A smartphone recently touted its ability to produce “bokeh” as a selling point for its built-in camera.
 Other smartphone cameras have algorithms in their electronic brains that can create artificial bokeh on images when their lenses fail to produce the effect.
 There is even a nutrition website featuring an article on using bokeh in food photography.
-At press time, there are more than 1.1 million images on Instagram with the bokeh hashtag.
-Getty Images has more than 51,000 stock bokeh photos to choose from if you need some bokeh in your life right now.
-Do a Google search for “What is bokeh?” and you will get more than 3.5 million results—and more than 10,000 if you use quotation marks.
+At press time, there are more than 7.2 million images on Instagram with the bokeh hashtag.
+That is about 1 million #bokeh images more per year since I last counted.
+Getty Images has more than 220,000 stock bokeh photos to choose from if you need some bokeh in your life right now.
+Do a Google search for “What is bokeh?” and you will get more than 32.5 million results—and more than 24,000 if you use quotation marks.

 The other thing feeding the bokeh obsession is the fact that the human eye, due to its excellent depth of field, does a poor job creating the kind of bokeh many viewers like to see in photographs or motion pictures.
 Therefore, big bokeh in photographs is, in a way, a unique visual experience that can only be had by viewing an image captured through an optical lens.